Close

 Does Renting Out a Property Attract GST?

-Renting out a property may trigger GST obligations under specific circumstances outlined in the GST Act. it is applicable in the following conditions:
+Renting out a property can attract GST liability in some situations as stipulated in the GST Act.
+It can be applied in the following conditions:

 Lease to Corporate Entities